RubixML/ML/docs/cross-validation.md

 ```

 ## Validators
 Metrics can be used stand-alone or they can be used within a [Validator](cross-validation/api.md) object as the scoring function.
 Validators automate the cross validation process by training and testing a learner on different subsets of a master dataset.
 The way in which subsets are chosen depends on the algorithm employed under the hood.
-Most validators implement the [Parallel](parallel.md) interface which allows multiple tests to be run at the same time on multiple CPU cores.
+Most validators implement the [Parallel](parallel.md) interface which allows multiple tests to be run at the same time in parallel.

 | Validator | Test Coverage | Parallel |
 |---|---|---|